-The low and high group tones are separated by applying the DTMF signal to the inputs of two sixth-order switched capacitor bandpass filters with bandwidths that correspond to the low and high group frequencies listed in Table 2.
+switched capacitor bandpass filters with bandwidths that correspond to the low and high group frequencies listed in the Tone Encoding/Decoding below.
 The low group filter incorporates notches at 350 and 440 Hz, providing excellent dial tone rejection.
-Each filter output is followed by a single-order switched capacitor filter that smooths the signals prior to limiting.
+Each filter output is followed by a single-order switched capacitor filter that smoothes the signals prior to limiting.
 Limiting is performed by high-gain comparators with hysteresis to prevent detection of unwanted low-level signals.
 The comparator outputs provide full-rail logic swings at the incoming DTMF signal frequencies.

 A decoder employs digital counting techniques to determine the frequencies of the incoming tones, and to verify that they correspond to standard DTMF frequencies.
 A complex averaging algorithm protects against tone simulation by extraneous signals (such as voice), while tolerating small deviations in frequency.
 The algorithm provides an optimum combination of immunity to talkoff with tolerance to interfering frequencies (third tones) and noise.
-When the detector recognizes the presence of two valid tones (referred to as "signal condition"), the early steering (ESt) output goes to an active state.
+When the detector recognizes the presence of two valid tones (referred to as signal condition), the early steering (ESt) output goes to an active state.
 Any subsequent loss of signal condition will cause ESt to assume an inactive state.